DevnagriAI/devnagri_docs/guide/Glossary.md

 # Rules / Glossary

 Glossaries are the definitions and meanings of sentences which are unique to your domain.
-Glossaries will help translators to apply correct and ensure consistent translations.
-This will eventually improve the translation speed & quality.
+Glossaries will help translators to apply correct translations as per customer needs and thus ensure consistency in translations.
+This will eventually help improve the translation speed & quality.

-Rule is implementation of prefrential translation of specific set of words using Machine Translation as well as Translators.
+Rule is mandatory implementation of prefrential translation of specific set of words while using Machine OR Manual Translation.

 ## Types of Glossaries / Rules

 1. Translate Term
-2. Do not translate
+2. Do not Translate

 ## Translate Term